-[28] The Complainant entered into evidence a response to the Respondent's surrebuttal, (Exhibit C-4, 12 pages).
-The Complainant further argued the sale of multiple property portfolios with an excerpt from the Standard on Verification and Adjustment of Sales - 2010, International Association of Assessing Officers (C-4, page 3), that purports that typically multiple parcel sales should not be used in valuation or ratio studies.
+[35] The Complainant entered into evidence the "Appellant's Response to City Sur-Rebuttal", C-4, 12 pages.
+The Complainant argued that the sale of any one property, in a multiple property portfolio sale, should not be considered for analysis or in valuation or ratio studies.
+An excerpt from the Standard on Verification and Adjustment of Sales - 2010, International Association of Assessing Officers, (C-4, page 3) was provided in support of this argument.

-[29] The Complainant also submitted evidence in sur-surrebuttal (C-4, pages 2-12), to clarify that sale #6, (C-1, page 21), is an arms-length transaction and provided documentation to support the validity of the sale.
+[36] The Complainant also submitted evidence in "response to sur-rebuttal", C-4, pages 2-12, to clarify that sale #6, C-1, page 19, is an arms-length sale transaction and provided documentation to support the validity of the sale.